cmj1980/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+Document Object Model.
+The DOM is a interface for web documents that enables programming languages the page/document by way of node and objects.
+In short it allows programs to edit the content, style and structure of web douments.
 2. What is an event?
+An event is an action or occurrence that happends within a system.
 3. What is an event listener?
+It is a fuction that waits for an event occur, the listener is then programmed to react depending on the action or occurrence of the event.
 4. Why would we convert a NodeList into an Array?
+So we can take advanatge of all the ES6 array methods.
 5. What is a component?
+Is a reuseable block of code that that can be comprised of multiple parts HTML, CSS, Javascript, etc etc that is brought together for reuse with website or applications.